Special Events – Fire Permits

 If you are having trouble viewing forms or need assistance please contact the main office at (707) 565-2361.

-Temporary tents installed at special events may need an additional permit application.
+Temporary tents (over 400 square feet) installed at special events may need an additional permit application.

 More information: Tent Permitting and Inspections